Website Development Team Structure: Roles and Processes You Need to Know About

 QA or a Quality Assurance engineer is another important website development team member.
 He/she protects your product from bugs invasion and keeps an eye on its interface.

 The process of testing starts with requirements analysis.
 Based on them, QA engineers draw up a testing plan.
 After the development has started, developers send each version of the product to QA engineers.
-In turn, they check whether it corresponds to technical requirements and specific demands of a customer (if any) by using automation tests and other methods.
+In turn, they check whether it corresponds to technical requirements and specific demands of a customer (if any) by using automated and manual testing methods.

 When bugs are found, QA engineers draw up a bug report, and send it to developers who take care of those bugs.
 Then follows a checkback that's intended to make sure the problem was completely solved.
 QA engineers work on a project up to its release and sometimes even longer.